ThomasJager99/Permission_checker-For-bash/README.md

 # 🔐 permission_checker.sh

-A simple Bash script to scan a specified directory for `.sh` files and add execution permissions (c$
+A simple Bash script to scan a specified directory for `.sh` files and add execution permissions

 ---